pszponder/blog-articles/objects-and-OOP/object.md

 # The Object Data Type:

 - An object is a collection of key-value pairs.
+  - Objects allow us to group related variables and functions together.
+- The data stored in objects is unordered, meaning that the order in which you enter the data into the object may not the the same order in which the javascript interpreter retrieves the data.
 - An object can contain any type of data (numbers, booleans, strings, arrays, other objects, etc.).
 - The object can also store functions inside of it which can be accessed and called at a later time.
 - Data inside an object is retrieved by referencing the key associated with the particular value we want to access.